WilfredRuck/tickle/README.md

 # TICKLE - Wilfred Ruck

-An mvp pricing engine that prints out the estimated policy price for a given person written in JavaScript.
+An mvp pricing engine that prints out the estimated policy price for a given person written in JavaScript with tests in Jasmine.

 ## Technical Specifications